pehartma/CourseProject/README.md

  ![Rabbit Hole Extension Popup Window](./images/Extension_Popup.png)

- From the popup, you can adjust the sliders to change the number of maximum number of key words that will be selected and the search engine for links.
+ From the popup, you can adjust the sliders to adjust the key word sensitivity (the minimum frequency for each key word) and the search engine for links.

- **In order for your changes to be reflected you'll need to refresh the page.**
+**Note: In order for your changes to be reflected, you'll need to refresh the page.**

 The extension will automatically try to detect key words on the webpage and will turn instances of these words into clickable links for you to navigate with.